Yousefa7medmaher/Eexpress-JS/README.md

-# MVC To-Do App
+## MVC To-Do App

 ## Overview

 This project is a **To-Do List Application** built using the **MVC (Model-View-Controller) architecture**.
-The app allows users to manage their tasks efficiently, including adding, updating, retrieving, and marking tasks as completed.
+The app allows users to manage their tasks efficiently, including adding, updating, retrieving, deleting, and marking tasks as completed.

 ## Features

 - Add new tasks with a title and description.
 - Update existing tasks.
 - Retrieve a specific task by ID.